Angry Workers of the World: for working class inquiry

 Every organisational proposal to concrete struggles has to be based on thorough analysis of the already existing collective structures – set by the social nature of the production and reproduction process – and material divisions within the working class along the lines of gender, race, national status.
-Communism as a potential has to be unearthed from the interplay between capitalist socialisation of labour and the struggle within and beyond it.
+Communism as a potential of liberation from state oppression and exploitation has to be unearthed from the interplay between capitalist socialisation of labour and the struggle within and beyond it.
 ‘Research’ about working class migration, sectorial changes, industrial strategies have become detached and in many cases turned into individual academic careers.

 3) Organisation of Struggle

 The revolutionary horizon develops out of the experiences of daily struggles, out of victories and defeats, or it doesn’t.
 We have to be able to propose ‘forms of organisation’ to other struggling workers, which make a material difference (a better life!) and which in their actual form express a ‘class perspective’.
 If we tie concrete struggles to the boundaries of formal representation, labour law, delegation, sectorial or national frame-works, then it does not only ‘ideologically’ compromise a ‘class perspective’, it will also undermine workers’ power in the long-run.
 This contradiction cannot be overcome formally in a syndicalist way, by ‘uniting’ single conflicts in a formal (politically revolutionary) organisation – the single conflicts themselves have to undergo the process of becoming social conflicts.